-A conscious effort to train our managers, revise our mental health policy and provide cognitive behavioural therapy to complement our employee assistance programme has had marked influence in decreasing days lost and incidents of mental ill health.
+A conscious effort to train our managers, revise our mental health policy and provide cognitive behavioural therapy to complement our Employee Assistance Programme has had marked influence in decreasing days lost and incidents of mental ill health.

-We look to continue this reduction year on year.
+We look to continue this reduction year-on-year.

-When wellness is practiced in the workplace the results speak for themselves.
+When wellness is practised in the workplace the results speak for themselves.

-We will measure wellness by watching our retention/turnover levels, monthly KPIs including absence statistics and any concerns to our employee helpline related to discrimination, victimisation and bullying.
+We will measure wellness by monitoring our retention and turnover levels, monthly KPIs including absence statistics and any concerns to our employee helpline related to discrimination, victimisation and bullying.

-Our goal would be to see a steady but positive decline in absences relating to mental ill health, in terms of the number of absences relating to mental health issues and the duration of absence, in line with our improved results shown in part 1.
+Our goal would be to see a steady but positive decline in absences relating to mental ill health, in terms of the number of absences relating to mental health issues and the duration of absence, in line with our improved results shown in part 1 of this document.